zeyneddinoz/HybridCompFL/README.md

 Authors:

-To run experiments, and visualize results, install the required packages using Python (version 3.10 or higher):
+To run experiments and visualize results, install the required packages using Python (version 3.10 or higher):

 ```python
 pip install -r requirements.txt
 ```

-pip install -r requirements.txt